A Monitoring Program to Determine the Effect of Global Change on Alpine Plant Communities in the San Juan Mountains, SW Colorado

 The physical impacts associated with GLORIA projects are very minimal, by design.
 Each of the four summits is monitored using a specific observation protocol extending no farther than 10m below and 100m horizontal distance from a summit, with four main plots located at a specific distance below the summit in the primary cardinal directions.
 There are a total of 16 x 1 m2 temporary gridded quadrats (i.e., four in each plot).
 To facilitate repeat studies, small monument stakes (easily removed) or paint markers are installed to mark the summit origin point and the plot corners.
 The protocol also includes installation of a tiny, self-contained soil temperature monitoring sensor at a shallow depth inside each plot.
 The multi-summit array is observed at least once every five years with each summit requiring a team 2-3 full days to complete.
 Temperature sensors are downloaded every 2-3 years.

-Thanks to our collaborators who helped on the project:
+Thanks to our collaborators who helped initiate the project:

 - Peggy Lyons – Botanist, Colorado Natural Heritage Program

-- Dr. Michael Kelrick & his “Wilderness Conservation Biology” class from Truman State University.
+- 2006 Volunteers, Dr. Michael Kelrick & his “Wilderness Conservation Biology” class from Truman State University.

 Thanks to the project funders: